forestgrape/coronavirus/monitor_and_control.md

 * Comment: In times with high Covid incidence instead of complete closure, transmission can be reduced:
   * Masks when face-to-face talking e.g. in breaks
   * No Exams, Projects can be graded
     * Exams can cause stress.
-With stress coronaviruses get forgotten both by the immune system and oneself.
+With stress, coronaviruses get forgotten both by the immune system and oneself.
     * With common cold like symptoms, one  usually doesn't skip an exam.
 In Covid times it is important to stay home.
-On the other hand, skip an exam on purpose is also easy, some respiratory symptom will pop up.
+On the other hand, skipping an exam on purpose is also easy, some respiratory symptom will pop up.
   * No talking exercises and more focus on written tasks.
     * Showing educational movies.
     * A good time to learn respectively teach programming and other computer skills.
-On computer skills there are many good self learning resources.
+For computer skills there are many good self learning resources.
   * More  individual than group work.
 If group work, then the groups should not change daily (weekly should be ok)
   * Outdoor sports
   * Relaxed presence requirements.
 E.g. students/pupils can be given tasks and the tasks can be done remotely.
-Projects can be rescheduled e.g. the
+Projects can be rescheduled and started earlier.
   * Library like settings/managed self-learning can be an alternative to closures: students just come to learn/work/read and somebody is there to help when needed (teacher - student protection measures may work better than student-student).
 Pupils/students can come to read, even if it's reading the favorite book.

 <!--